OctoPrint/octoprint.org/blog/news/_posts/2018-09-03-safe-remote-access.md

 All in all, there are many ways one can **safely** access an OctoPrint instance remotely, that do not involve blindly forwarding ports on your router and putting yourself at risk.
 Plugins are a fantastic tool that I recommend beginners take advantage of.
 Putting OctoPrint on the internet is nothing short of dangerous.
 If you must do this, take advantage of the ACL system built into OctoPrint, and even better, put another form of authentication in front.
 Even if it seems like extra work to setup a plugin, or a VPN/reverse proxy, it's worth it.
 Anything with the potential to burn down your house should be treated with the utmost care.
 It may seem more convenient to cut corners... but is it really worth it?

 *If you need help with setting up any of the proposed solutions here, get in touch on the [OctoPrint Community Forums](https://discourse.octoprint.org), you might find some help there.
 Also be sure to check [this topic on the forum](https://discourse.octoprint.org/t/access-your-octoprint-remotely/3628) for some more info.*

+---

+*Update 2019-11-28:* "The Spaghetti Detective" is set to replace "OctoPrint Anywhere" by the same author.
+Mentioned accordingly.

+*Update 2020-06-23:* Mentioned new option "ngrok".

+*Update 2021-01-04:* Mentioned new option "OctoEverywhere".

+*Update 2021-04-21:* As of today, "OctoPrint Anywhere" has been retired in favor of its successor "The Spaghetti Detective".
+Updated accordingly